 This season, our partners have elected to not support out of state teams.
 This may change again in the future.

-We encourage you to explore grants provided and communicated by FIRST® through their Team Grants FAQ and to reach our to your local or state FIRST organizers.
+We encourage you to explore grants provided and communicated by FIRST through their Team Grants FAQ and to reach out to your local or state FIRST organizers.

 WHat dates do i need to know?

-The 2017-2018 Grant Application start date is TBA.
-We will announce the start date via our newsletter and through our social media channels.
+The 2018-2019 Grant Application will open on August 15th, 2018.
 Once the grant application opens, please start an application as soon as possible so as to give us time to let you know if any corrections are needed on your application.

 what information is required for the grant application?

 Preparing this information before starting the application will help the process go more quickly.

 - Your TEAM ID: This is your Program Acronym + your Team Number.

 - Example: if you are FIRST Tech Challenge team #1234, your program acronym is FTC, so your Team ID is FTC1234.

 - Program Acronyms are: FRC (FIRST Robotics Competition), FTC (FIRST Tech Challenge), FLL (FIRST LEGO League), and FLLJR (FIRST LEGO League Junior)